Roope Hintz Game Preview: Stars vs. Blackhawks

 Hintz Season Stats Insights

-- In 31 games this season, Hintz has averaged 16:01 on the ice, while putting up a plus-minus of +4.
+- In 32 games this season, Hintz has averaged 16:05 on the ice, while putting up a plus-minus rating of +7.

-- Hintz has scored a goal in a game nine times this year over 31 games played, with multiple goals in two of those contests.
+- In 10 of 32 games this season, Hintz has scored a goal, with three of those games resulting in multiple goals.

-- Hintz has a point in 20 games this year (out of 31), including multiple points seven times.
+- In 21 of 32 games this year, Hintz has registered a point, and eight of those games included multiple points.

-- Hintz has an assist in 14 of 31 games this year, with multiple assists on four occasions.
+- Hintz has an assist in 14 of 32 games this season, with multiple assists on four occasions.

-- Hintz's odds on his point total prop carry an implied probability of 67.5% that he goes over.
+- Hintz's odds on his points prop carry an implied probability of 66.7% that he goes over.

-- The implied probability of Hintz going over his assist prop bet, based on the odds, is 47.6%.
+- There is a 45.5% chance of Hintz having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.